-"WHO has assessed this outbreak 24 hours a day and we are deeply concerned about both the alarming levels of spread and severity, and the alarming levels of inaction"Tedros said at a press conference on Wednesday.
-“We therefore assessed that COVID-19 can be characterized as a pandemic.
+"WHO has assessed this outbreak around the clock and we are deeply concerned about both the alarming levels of spread and severity, and the alarming levels of inaction."Tedros said at a press conference on Wednesday.
+"We therefore assessed that COVID-19 can be characterized as a pandemic.

 What does it mean?

 Declaring a pandemic is perhaps the only way that the WHO has to draw the attention of the many countries that have so far adopted very little or almost no measures.
 The level of global monitoring and response will begin to rise, hoping that we have not lost precious weeks.

 It will be possible to adopt, perhaps even impose on a supranational level general solutions and coordination (for example on the supply chain and on the supply of sanitary ware).
 In short, it is the certification of a failure, but it could be good news.